Syam-tej/EXPERIMENT-NO--04-PRESSURE-MEASUREMENT-USING-ARDUINO-AIM-To-interface-an-FSR-force-sensitive-resist/README.md

 ## AIM:
-To interface an FSR(force sensitive resistor) and scale the output voltage obtained to pressure applied
+To interface an FSR(force sensitive resistor) and measure the force applied, indicate the change  in applied using LEDs
 ### COMPONENTS REQUIRED:
 1. FSR  (force sensitive resistor)
 2. 1 KΩ resistor